andrewbluepiano/SmarterMVMotionWebhookAlerts/README.md

 7. Set up things in dashboard.
 (Network-Wide -> Alerts -> Webhooks)

 ### Planned improvements
 The main thing I will be trying to implement is including a snapshot of the motion in the alert email.
+The link included in the Meraki alerts has proven to be inconsistent.
 I have figured out a method that will work across all MV versions, but its going to be annoying to implement.
 Going to see if I can get an official way first.

 ### Sample Alert
 <img src="https://i.imgur.com/PJEXawP.png"  />